Drew Stubbs, Outfield, Texas Rangers

 College: University of Texas at Austin

-Drew Stubbs, outfielder for the San Francisco Giants, was a star player in college before being drafted by the Cincinnati Reds in 2006.
+Drew Stubbs, outfielder for the Texas Rangers, was a star player in college before being drafted by the Cincinnati Reds in 2006.
 He played in the Reds' minor league system from 2006 through most of 2009, when he was called up to play in 42 games with the Reds.

 In 2010, his first full season in the major leagues, Stubbs played in 150 games and he had career highs in home runs with 22, RBIs with 77, and batting average with .255.
 That season, he had 131 hits, 19 doubles, and 30 stolen bases.
 The following season, he had career highs in hits (147), doubles (22), and stolen bases (40).

 After a weak 2012 season in which he batted just .213, the Reds traded Stubbs to the Cleveland Indians.
 In January, 2013, he signed a one-year, $2.825 million contract with the Indians.
 In 2013, he batted .233 with 100 hits, 21 doubles, and 17 stolen bases in 146 games.

 In December, 2013, the Indians traded Stubbs to the Colorado Rockies.
 After playing primarily in right field in 2013, he returned to his usual position as a center fielder in 2014.
 He finished the 2014 season with 112 hits, 22 doubles, 15 home runs, 20 stolen bases, and a .289 batting average in 132 games.